Pyomo/pyomo/doc/OnlineDocs/model_transformations/scaling.rst

 Applying Model Scaling
 ----------------------

-The ``ScaleModel`` transformation provides two approaches for creating a scaled model.
+The ``core.scale_model`` transformation provides two approaches for creating a scaled model.

 In-Place Scaling
 ****************

-The ``ScaleModel.apply_to(model)`` method can be used to apply scaling directly to an existing model.
+The ``apply_to(model)`` method can be used to apply scaling directly to an existing model.
 When using this method, all the variables, constraints and objectives within the target model are replaced with new scaled components and the appropriate scaling factors applied.
 The model can then be sent to a solver as usual, however the results will be in terms of the scaled components and must be un-scaled by the user.

 Creating a New Scaled Model
 ***************************

-Alternatively, the ``ScaleModel.create_using(model)`` method can be used to create a new, scaled version of the model which can be solved.
+Alternatively, the ``create_using(model)`` method can be used to create a new, scaled version of the model which can be solved.
 In this case, a clone of the original model is generated with the variables, constraints and objectives replaced by scaled equivalents.
-Users can the send the scaled model to a solver after which the ``ScaleModel.propagate_solution`` method can be used to map the scaled solution back onto the original model for further analysis.
+Users can then send the scaled model to a solver after which the ``propagate_solution`` method can be used to map the scaled solution back onto the original model for further analysis.

 The advantage of this approach is that the original model is maintained separately from the scaled model, which facilitates rescaling and other manipulation of the original model after a solution has been found.
 The disadvantage of this approach is that cloning the model may result in memory issues when dealing with larger models.